Help me figure it out. Here are five explanations, each of them a partial truth.

 Why?
 That is my question here.

-What makes it a puzzle is that during that same period, several other things were happening.
+It’s a puzzle because during that same period several other things were happening.
 Journalists were becoming better educated.
 They were more likely to go to journalism school, my institution.
 During this period, the cultural cachet of being a journalist was on the rise.
 Newsrooms were getting bigger, too: more boots on the ground to cover the news.
-Journalism was becoming less of a trade and more of a profession.
+Journalism was becoming less of a trade, more of a profession.
 Most people who study the press would say that the influence of professional standards, such as we find in this code, was rising.

 So the puzzle is: how do these things fit together?
 More of a profession, more educated people going into journalism, a more desirable career, greater cultural standing (although never great pay) bigger staffs, more people to do the work … and the result of all that is less trust.